-Global luxury goods sales forecast to slow further
+Global luxury goods sales forecast to grow 2 pct

-An annual study by Bain & Co. consultancy indicates sales of designer apparel, leather goods and jewelry are expected to increase 2 percent this year to 223 billion euros ($282 billion) compared with 3 percent growth in 2013 and 10 percent in 2012.
+The study of the global luxury trends, released Tuesday by consultancy Bain & Company, indicates sales of designer apparel, leather goods and jewelry are expected to increase 2 percent this year to 223 billion euros ($282 billion) from 218 billion euros in 2013.

-The crisis in Ukraine, demonstrations in Hong Kong, a military coup in Thailand along with record cold in North America and declining consumer confidence in Europe all have slowed the pace of luxury goods purchases, said senior partner Claudia D'Arpizio.
+Senior Bain partner Claudia D'Arpizio said that the crisis in Ukraine, demonstrations in Hong Kong, a military coup in Thailand along with record cold in North America and declining consumer confidence in Europe all have slowed the pace of luxury goods purchases.

-Chinese consumers retain their place as the biggest collective spenders, responsible for nearly one-third of global luxury goods spending, although growth there was slowing amid anti-corruption measures by the government and a weaker economy.
+Chinese consumers retain their place as the biggest collective spenders, snapping up nearly one-third of global luxury goods, although growth there was slowing amid anti-corruption measures.